Phonicmas/BiotechExpansionWarhammer40k/README.md

     *Multiplies global learning factor by 1.45

-    -Want to add ability to eat corpse to gain skill depending on their highest stat or maybe just a simple ability to increase global learning factor a bit more for a period.
+    *Adds ability that allows the carrier to eat a dead corpse and acquire 15% of all exp of each skill.

 9. Multi-Lung